F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - After using Declarative Onboarding, if you want to use a declarative model to configure applications and services on a BIG-IP device, see the |as3| documentation.

+- Declarative Onboarding gathers non-identifiable usage data for the purposes of improving the product as outlined in the end user license agreement for BIG-IP.
+To opt out of data collection, disable BIG-IP system's phone home feature as described in |phone|.

 .. |br| raw:: html